dzakki/site-to-find-public-apis/README.md

-# place-to-find-public-apis
+# site-to-find-public-apis
-Lis of Place to find public apis
+List of Site to find public apis

 ## Table of Contents
 * [Recommended Place](#recommended)